bUnit-dev/bUnit/docs/site/docs/test-doubles/auth.md

 - **Authenticated** and **authorized**
 - **Authenticated** and **authorized** with one or more **roles**, **claims**, and/or **policies**

-bUnit's authentication and authorization implementation is easily available by calling [`AddTestAuthorization()`](xref:Bunit.TestContextBase.AddTestAuthorization()) on a test context.
+bUnit's authentication and authorization implementation is easily available by calling [`AddAuthorization()`](xref:Bunit.TestContextBase.AddAuthorization()) on a test context.
 This adds the necessary services to the `Services` collection and the `CascadingAuthenticationState` component to the [root render tree](xref:root-render-tree).
 The method returns an instance of the <xref:Bunit.TestDoubles.TestAuthorizationContext> type that allows you to control the authentication and authorization state for a test.

-> [!NOTE]
-> If your test class inherits directly from bUnit's <xref:Bunit.TestContext>, as described in <xref:writing-tests#remove-boilerplate-code-from-tests>, then you need to call the [`AddTestAuthorization()`](xref:Bunit.TestContextBase.AddTestAuthorization()) method.

 The following sections show how to set each of these states in a test.